ComplexData-MILA/AIF-Gen/README.md

 AIF-Gen is a platform for generating synthetic RLHF datasets for lifelong reinforcement learning on LLMs.

-It's main goal is to facilitate preference data generation at scale via [RL from AI feedback](https://arxiv.org/abs/2309.00267).
+Our main goal is to facilitate preference data generation at scale via [RL from AI feedback](https://arxiv.org/abs/2309.00267).
 AIF-Gen natively supports evolving preferences making it especially useful for studying non-stationary domains such as tutoring.
 Think of it like [Procgen](https://github.com/openai/procgen), but for RLHF.

 > \[!NOTE\]
 > AIF-Gen is still alpha software, and may introduce breaking changes.